nickerso/journal-website/content/pages/instructions-to-authors.md

 ### 5. Cost

 Physiome papers are citable with a DOI and published as open access with an author processing charge of US$300.
-The fee is to be payed after acceptance of the submission, but before publication.
+The fee is to be paid after acceptance of the submission, but before publication.
 See payment terms.
 (LINK)

 ### 6. Copyright of submission